RuslanFF/C-CPP-file-compiler-on-termux/README.md

  <br> After that you should put the script main.py in the folder where your C/C++ files are, go to that folder and run the script by typing

  + python main.py

+ # NOTES:
+<br> I suggest using two sessions for convenience.
+The first session for compilations the second session to run, it will be faster and more convenient